saktheeswaranswan/piano-for-all-computer-vision-help-for-dummies-to-play-piano/README.md

 # piano-for-all-computer-vision-help-for-dummies-to-play-piano
+this methsod of learmnig will not make you lazy but gives the big picture of music and i want to deticate my invention to kamal hassan and illayaraja both have an phenomenal genius in them so I name this method of computer vision aided music learning and playin as
+#kamal en raja cv method music learning
+#கமல் என் ராஜா cv method music learning (computer vision method)
+#kamla is kamal hassan has
-piano for all computer vision help for dummies to play piano
+raja for illay raja the king of music en means both are my king piano for all computer vision help for dummies,kids and ,noobs to play piano  to play piano

 please specify duration and note is csv correctly